 Common tactics range from creating a false sense of urgency around financial matters to impersonating business partners with fake contract issues.
 Scammers frequently send fake delivery notifications, payment requests, and account verification messages.
 They've also become adept at hiding malicious links through website link shorteners and using email addresses that look very much like legitimate domain addresses.
 Scammers' strategies have grown more sophisticated, partly due to artificial intelligence, making these messages harder to detect.

-Protecting your organization from cyber threats requires understanding common characteristics of these attacks.
-Your first line of defense against smishing texts and phishing emails (also known as business email compromise or BEC) is training your team to identify suspicious messages.
+Protecting organizations from cyber threats requires understanding the common characteristics of these attacks.
+The first line of defense against smishing texts and phishing emails (also known as business email compromise or BEC) is ensuring all team members can identify suspicious messages.
 Here are some common traits:

 Smishing Text Red Flags